APogue/APogue.github.io/pages/projects.md

 - Auditability — every classification includes an embedded justification block that can be independently reviewed
 - Scalability — the system is designed to process incidents efficiently, making multi-incident analysis feasible

-This model does not trade off rigor for speed.
-It is designed to scale without sacrificing evidentiary standards, enabling semi-automated analysis that remains accountable at every step.
+The automated AI workflow does not trade off rigor for speed.
+It can scan hundreds of pages of case files without sacrificing evidentiary standards and audit checks keep it accountable at every step.

 ### Open Methodology

-This framework is designed for transparency, adaptation, and long-term accountability.
-While originally developed for higher education, its structure supports replication across institutions and oversight contexts.
+This framework was originally developed for Title VI contexts in higher education but the structure is also adaptable to other academic contexts such as Title IX accountability.
+If the Office of Civil Rights complaint log is any kind of indication, this already gives the framework plenty to do.

-- Transparent — The criteria for how sources are linked to incidents and how evidence is coded will be public and version-controlled
+- Transparent — The source code for any automated steps, the Claude API configuration, and output data processing methodology will be public and version-controlled
-- Adaptable — The rules for selecting incidents and how coding variables are defined can be tailored to other settings
+- Adaptable — All pilot-specific rules and configurations can be tailored to other academic settings
-- Reproducible — Incident outputs can be regenerated and audited from scratch using the same inputs
+- Reproducible — No incident-specific heuristics or hard coding, i.e. all incident outputs can be regenerated using the same inputs
-- Evolving — The system is under active development and welcomes community review, testing, and refinement
+- Evolving — The system is under development and welcomes community review, testing, and refinement

 By making each step explicit and verifiable, the methodology invites trust — not just in its findings, but in its process.